zerotohero-dev/zerotohero-web/content/inbox/multi-tenant-secrets-store.md

 date = "2024-12-12"

 [taxonomies]
-tags = ["inbox", "kubernetes", "secrets", "security"]
+tags = ["inbox", "kubernetes", "secrets-management", "security"]
 +++

 Managing secrets in a Kubernetes environment can be challenging, especially when dealing with multiple tenants, clusters, and different types of secrets.
 In this post, we'll explore how to design a flexible and secure secret store that can handle various secret types while integrating with existing tools like External Secrets Operator (ESO).